Postgraduate Course: Client Consulting Project (EFIE11118)

 - Undertake critical evaluations of client financials, gather and interrogate additional data as needed utilising skills from core EFI courses, and visualise data to offer interpretations of trends and patterns.

-- Demonstrate leadership and/or originality in tackling and resolving complex client problem.
+- Demonstrate leadership and/or originality in tackling and resolving complex client problem, and engage effectively with group work, set common goals and manage collaboration.

 |Graduate Attributes and Skills